Vaijapur: Rail

 In the early twentieth century cotton was the largest export of Hyderabad State; the cotton industry held an important place in the eyes of Nizam's Hyderabad Government.
 The Hyderabad-Godavari Valley Railway was established by the Nizam of Hyderabad as a part of The Nizam's Guaranteed State Railway a company under the guarantee of the Hyderabad State.
 Vaijapur is part of Nizam state.
 Now the Manmad-Kachiguda Railway Station Broad gauge railway line which emanates from the Mumbai-Bhusawal-Howrah trunk route at Manmad is an important artery of traffic in Vaijapur tehsil of Aurangabad district.
 Rotegaon (station code:RGO) is a nearest station located on the Secunderabad-Manmad section of the Nanded Division of South Central Railway zone of the Indian Railways.
 Vaijapur has rail connectivity with Mumbai, Hyderabad.
 It is also connected to Manmad, Nanded, Parli, Nagpur, Nizamabad, Nashik, Pune,Baroda, Narsapur.
 But there is still a demand for direct rail connectivity to other major cities of India.
-The Aurangabad Jan Shatabdi Express is the fastest train connecting it with Mumbai is yet to be having stop to here.
+The Jalna - Mumbai vande Bharat train is the fastest train connecting it with Mumbai is yet to be having stop to here.